-When a young person has been found guilty, or pleads guilty, the judge, sheriff or JP will decide what sentence is appropriate.
-They may defer sentencing for days or weeks, during which the young person may be:
+When a child or young person has been found guilty, or pleads guilty, the judge, sheriff or JP will decide what sentence is appropriate.
+They may defer sentencing for days or weeks, during which the child or young person may be:

 Criminal Justice Social Work Report (CJSWR)

 The court may request a CJSWR to help decide the appropriate sentence.
 The report should be informed by appropriate risk assessment tool(s) given the age and stage of the child and type of offence committed (the Risk Management Authority Risk Assessment Tools Evaluation Directory (RATED) provides an overview of tools).
 The Framework for Risk Assessment, Management and Evaluation for children and young people under 18 (FRAME) (Scottish Government, 2014) highlights that assessments in relation to the risk of further offending behaviour should take a Structured Professional Judgement approach and should be informed by thinking of children as children first and foremost.

 For young people under 17 years six months, the report should always comment on the option of remittal back to the Children’s Hearings System (CHS) and “be clear that remittal is being considered with a view to work being undertaken” (Scottish Government, 2010, p.52).
 This is imperative if we are to maximise the potential of the Children’s Hearings System and the ability to have young people supported through this welfare-based system (Dyer, 2016).